wasakredit/woocommerce-plugin/README.txt

 * First version of the Wasa Kredit Checkout plugin.
 * The plugin is based on Wasa Kredit PHP SDK v2.2.

+= 1.1 =
+* The plugin is based on Wasa Kredit PHP SDK v2.3.
+* Description now displays possible financing options.
+* Added integration for WooCommerce product Add-Ons.

 = 1.2 =
 * The plugin is based on Wasa Kredit PHP SDK v2.4.
-* Description now displays possible financing options.
-* Added integration for WooCommerce product Add-Ons.

 == Upgrade Notice ==